mc-buckets/brutalistpelican/content/example category/post-with-code.md

 title: A post with code blocks
 date: 2018-08-21
-summary: This a simple post that shows how code blocks will appear.
+description: This a simple post that shows how code blocks will appear.
 Code blocks word wrap at smaller breakpoints.
 Syntax highlighting is supported via Pygments.
 Happy coding!
 tags: code, syntax, python

 ## Python Code block